AutoBSS: An Efficient Algorithm for Block Stacking Style Search: Method

 \subsection{BSSC Refining}

-To demonstrate the correlation between BSSC and the accuracy, we randomly sample 220 BSS for ResNet18 and evaluate them on ImageNet classification task.
+To demonstrate the correlation between BSSC and accuracy, we randomly sample 220 BSS for ResNet18 and evaluate them on ImageNet classification task.
 To make the distance between BSSC reasonable, we firstly standardize each dimension individually, i.e. replacing each element with Z-score.
 This procedure can be regarded as the first refining.
 Then, we show the relationship between Euclidean distance and accuracy discrepancy (the absolute difference of two accuracies) in Figure~\ref{BSS_acc_left}.

 It can be observed that accuracy discrepancy tends to increase when distance gets larger, this phenomenon verifies our intuition that similar BSSC has similar accuracy.
 However the correlation is nonlinear.
-Because Bayesian Optimization approach is based on Lipschitz-continuous assumption~\cite{DBLP:journals/corr/abs-1012-2599}, we should refine it to a linear correlation so that the assumption can be satisfied better.
+Because the Bayesian Optimization approach is based on Lipschitz-continuous assumption~\cite{DBLP:journals/corr/abs-1012-2599}, we should refine it to a linear correlation so that the assumption can be satisfied better.
 Therefore, we utilize evaluated BSS to refine BSSC from the second search iteration.
 We simply use a linear layer to transform it in this work.
-Thus Euclidean distance between refined BSSC is mathematically equivalent with Mahalanobis distance between original BSSC.
-We set the initial weight of this linear layer as identity matrix, and train the model with the following loss,
+We set the initial weight of this linear layer as an identity matrix, and train the model with the following loss,

 where $\hat{x}^{(0)},...,\hat{x}^{(3)}$ are transformed from four randomly selected evaluated BSSC and $y^{(0)},...,y^{(3)}$ are the corresponding accuracies.